DPASyn: Mechanism-Aware Drug Synergy Prediction via Dual Attention and Precision-Aware Quantization: Experiment

 When the dual-stream attention mechanism is removed, there is a noticeable drop in overall performance.
 Specifically, the KAPPA coefficient decreases from 0.72 to 0.67, indicating a reduction in inter-rater agreement between predicted and actual labels.
 Although AUROC and AUPR remain relatively stable, the decline in ACC, PREC, and TPR suggests that the dual-stream architecture plays a crucial role in capturing complex interaction patterns between drug pairs, especially under class-imbalanced conditions.

 Further removal of the shared projection matrices leads to additional performance degradation.
-While the impact on AUROC and AUPR remains minimal, the accuracy drops to 0.83, and the KAPPA coefficient stays at 0.67.
+While the impact on AUROC and AUPR remains minimal, the accuracy drops to 0.83, and the KAPPA coefficient stays at 0.71.
 This indicates that the shared projection matrices enhance the model's generalization ability and robustness by enabling more effective integration of heterogeneous features from multi-source data.
 These findings highlight the importance of designing architectures that not only capture high-level interactions but also maintain consistency in the learned feature representations.

-Moreover, we evaluate the impact of AMP on both performance and training efficiency.
-When AMP is disabled, the model's performance declines slightly, with ACC dropping to 0.82 and KAPPA to 0.65.
+Moreover, we evaluate the impact of PAQ on both performance and training efficiency.
+When the PAQ module is removed, the model's performance declines slightly, with ACC dropping to 0.84 and KAPPA to 0.70.
 More significantly, the average training time per epoch increases substantially from approximately 4 seconds to 11.8 seconds over 100 epochs.
-This demonstrates that AMP not only helps maintain competitive performance but also significantly improves computational efficiency without compromising convergence behavior.
+This demonstrates that PAQ not only helps maintain competitive performance but also significantly improves computational efficiency without compromising convergence behavior.